EXPLAINER: How Congress will count Electoral College votes

 A look at the joint session:

 Under federal law, Congress must meet Jan.
 6 to open sealed certificates from each state that contain a record of their electoral votes.
-The votes are brought into the chamber in mahogany boxes.
+The votes are brought into the chamber in special mahogany boxes used for the occasion.

 WHAT DOES THE CONSTITUTION REQUIRE?